adarshcsb66/MNIST-Digit-Recognition-Kaggle-Competition/README.md

 Simple Convolutional Neural Network.
 Complex ensemble of 15 CNNs combined with data augmentation.

-The code was run on Google Colab with GPU hardware accelerator and kaggle's API's were used to download the dataset.
+The code was run on Google Colab with GPU hardware accelerator and kaggle's APIs were used to download the dataset.

 The best accuracy achieved was 99.728%,rank of 170 out of more than 3000 participants.